 Commercial issues are left at the door so that POG members can share real-world experiences of government regulation, safety and environmental concerns, equipment performance, even people issues associated with working in remote locations.

-In cooperation with the APGA Secretariat, POG also hosts an Annual Seminar with speakers covering issues of interest to members.
+In cooperation with the APGA Secretariat, POG also hosts an Annual Seminar with speakers covering critical and emerging pipeline operation and maintenance issues.
 POG also has a dedicated session at the APGA Annual Convention.
 The POG committee meets formally twice a year the day after the POG Seminar and on the day after the Convention.

 Key priorities for POG include its line-by-line review of changes to the Australian Standard 2885 and its management of the Pipeline Incident Database – a record of incidents in which pipelines have been damaged or threatened, which operators have been compiling since the 1970s.
 The database is accessible only by members of POG.
 It is accessible via the link in the resources at the bottom of this page.